 Also interesting is the fact that Ellie will be able to jump in this sequel, a new use of verticality which will add new gameplay possibilities to the game, especially where stealth is concerned.

 “Now we can create verticality, Ellie can get to heights, get to second floors…a lot of it is about evading enemies by moving around them, on top of them, sometimes going into basements below them”, said Druckmann.

 Taking into account all we’ve seen so far, it’s clear that Naughty Dog’s upcoming game has the potential to be one of next year’s top sellers.
 This is surely a game that could convince anyone who hasn’t yet got hold of a PS4 to do so before it hits shelves, as The Last of Us Part II is looking like it could be game of the year material when it ships early next year.

-Note: The Last of Us Part II will be released on February 21, 2020.
+Note: The Last of Us Part II will be released on May 29, 2020.
 Available on PS4.
 Update: the game was delayed from its original launch date of February 21, 2020.